lisa-pinto/thesis-site/content/post/hippasus.md

 ## Introduction

-The Greeks believed that the all numbers were rational.
+The Greeks beleived that all numbers were rational.
+They

+# hippasus argument